shineyruan/Personal-Blog/source/_posts/450proj.md

 Finally, [MobileNet v2](https://arxiv.org/abs/1801.04381)-based [Single Shot MultiBox Detector](https://link.springer.com/chapter/10.1007/978-3-319-46448-0_2) (MobileNet-SSD) becomes our final solution, because it is accurate, lightweight, and was specifically proposed for mobile devices.

 ## Object Tracker: Kalman Filter
 Kalman filter is a probabilistic model that has been widely used in control theories and applications.
 Particularly, it has its own *states* that are hidden from the outer world and only certain state properties can be *observed* by outer worlds through sensors.
 The main task of the model is to use a certain amount of observations to predict the next states of the model.
-Hence, we can utilize this property of Kalman filter
+Hence, we can utilize this property of Kalman filter and construct one Kalman filter for each object that we're going to track.
+Once the Kalman filter is constructed, we can utilize the prediction of its position in the next frame and cross-check with the detection results of the next frame to determine whether this object is "disappeared."

+# Source Code
+Unfortunately, due to confidentiality agreement, the source code for this project is not available for now.
+However, users can always visit our front-end website https://www.umji-flowdetection.com/ for further reference.

+# Acknowledgements
+For the entire work, I would like to express special thanks to:

+- our sponsors: Allen Zhu and Allan Zhu from UM-SJTU Joint Institute in Shanghai Jiao Tong University
+- my teammates: Jiayu Yi, Zekun LI, Zhikai Chen and Zihao Shen
+- my own passion!